Jeff-Russ/wordpress-snippets-sublime-text/README.md

-## WordPress Code Snippets
+## WordPress Code Snippets for Sublime Text

-A WordPress developers Sublime Text 2 snippet library

-This is a compilation of WordPress code snippets for Sublime Text 2.
+This is a compilation of WordPress code snippets for Sublime Text.
 Sources include my own work as well as modifications of snippets from:

 * [purplefish32 - sublime-text-2-wordpress](https://github.com/purplefish32/sublime-text-2-wordpress)
 * [jghazally - WordPress-Devs](https://github.com/jghazally/WordPress-Dev)